Mulling/mulling.github.io/content/guides/fat-threads.md

 description: Sandboxing of dinamicaly bound symbols.
 ---

 The POSIX standard lacks in functionality for run-time isolation of dynamically bound symbols, i.e., **dlopen** and **dlsym** can, and will, crash your programs.
-Being from symbol collision from statically (and dynamic) compiled libraries with other DSO's, to crashes from execution of dynamically loaded code.
-Meaning, programs that are extendable through plugins or use cryptographic API's such as PKCS #11 are at mercy of third-party developers.
+Being from symbol collision, to crashes from the execution of dynamically loaded code.
+Meaning, programs that are extendable through plugins or use a cryptographic API such as PKCS #11 are at mercy of third-party developers.

-Library interoperability of DSO's which link against anything that uses **pthreads** or **glibc** is delicate at best.
-The linker might also burn everything down when resolving weak symbols. **glibc** developers tried to fix this with **dlmopen(2)** and **RTLD_DEEPBIND**, which most of the time (this will make more sense later on).
+Library interoperability of DSO's which link against anything that uses **pthreads** or even **glibc** is delicate at best.
+The linker might burn everything down when resolving weak symbols, or, the program might crash when execution of loaded code assumes that some global state is set.

+The most common problem -- symbol colision -- was somewhat fixed with the introcution of **RTLD_DEEPBIND**.
+Later, Collabora (Valve) introduced **dlmopen(2)** with the goal of loading more than one of the same DSO in the same program.
+Still, the loaded code can crash and bring the program down.

 Take for instance the program bellow, function {{<highlight c "linenos=inline,hl_inline=true">}}foo(){{</highlight>}} calls an illegal user-space instruction, terminating the program:
 ```c